expectedparrot/edsl/docs/api_keys.rst

 Remote inference
 ^^^^^^^^^^^^^^^^

-This method allows you to run EDSL surveys on the Expected Parrot server instead of your local machine, and avoid managing your own API keys for different LLM providers.
+This method allows you to purchase credits to run EDSL surveys on the Expected Parrot server instead of your local machine, and avoid managing your own API keys for different LLM providers.

 To use remote inference you must activate it at your `Coop <https://www.expectedparrot.com/home/api>`_ account and store your Expected Parrot API key in a `.env` file in your EDSL working directory.
 Your `.env` file should include the following line (replace `your_key_here` with your actual Expected Parrot API key from your Coop account):